 - Medicare Part D Prescription Drug Plan premiums

 The Medicare website features an easy-to-understand summary explaining how Medicare Easy Pay works.
-The automatic payment then takes place weekly, monthly, quarterly, semi-annual, or annual.
+The automatic payment occurs weekly, monthly, quarterly, semi-annual, or annual.

 Suppose you don’t want to use Medicare Easy Pay when initially applying for benefits.
 In that case, you can switch to the automatic withdrawal process later.

-No action needs to be taken; your premiums will continue to pay traditionally by mail.
+No action needs to be taken; your premiums will continue to be paid traditionally by mail.

 What is the best way to pay for Medicare?

 The best way to pay for Medicare is what’s most convenient for your individual needs.
 It could be deductions from your Social Security check or setting up Medicare Easy Pay to cover the expenses out of your bank account.
-Either way, you’ll be able to track the monthly payments on your bank statements.
+Either way, you can track the monthly payments on your bank statements.

 Can I pay Medicare monthly instead of quarterly?